comprobo25/comprobo25.github.io/in-class/day11.md

 Charlie will show us how to use matplotlib to rapidly visualize the particle filter's weights.

+## What does the math we did have to do with the code we are writing???

+We'll go over this on the board.

 ## Extensions to the Particle Filter

 Based on your survey results the following extensions were most popular.